 A state-of-the-art GMP-certified facility

-At the LUMC Pharmacy, more than 100 pharmacists and support staff produce, package, and deliver the thousands of pharmaceutical products used at the LUMC and CHDR.
-Because the Pharmacy is actually two GMPcertified facilities − a GMP warehouse and a series of fullyequipped laboratories for analysing medicinal compounds − they can deliver products that meet, or even exceed, the highest quality standards when preparing and packaging IMPs formulated to meet the sponsor’s specific needs.
+At the LUMC pharmacy, more than 100 pharmacists and support staff produce, package, and deliver the thousands of pharmaceutical products used at the LUMC and CHDR.
+The pharmacy actually comprises two GMP-certified facilities − a GMP warehouse and a series of fully equipped laboratories for analysing medicinal compounds − meaning that they can deliver products that meet, or even exceed, the highest quality standards when preparing and packaging IMPs formulated to meet the sponsor’s specific needs.

 A long-standing relationship

-CHDR and LUMC have a long history.
-CHDR’s first facility was actually located at the former LUMC pharmacy in what was then called Leiden University Hospital.
-Over the past 25 years, as CHDR grew, both the LUMC Pharmacy and the Analytical Laboratories at LUMC have grown with us, playing a central role in our studies.
-At the same time, the LUMC Pharmacy has also grown − particularly the GMP facilities − in order to keep up with the increase in translational research at the LUMC.
+CHDR and the LUMC share a long history.
+CHDR’s first facility was located at the former LUMC pharmacy – in what was then known as Leiden University Hospital.
+Over the past three decades, as CHDR has grown, both the LUMC Pharmacy and the Analytical Laboratories at LUMC have grown with us, playing a central role in our studies.
+The expansion of the LUMC pharmacy, and particularly its GMP facilities, has also been driven by an increase in translational research at the LUMC.

-CHDR and LUMC have a long-standing master service agreement, which covers the business and legal aspects, as well as our clinical and analytical activities.
-In addition to this general, overarching agreement, with each new study a specific contract is signed by all key parties, including the Pharmacy, the sponsor, and CHDR.
+CHDR and LUMC have a long-standing master service agreement, covering the business and legal aspects of the relationship as well as clinical and analytical activities.
+In addition to this overarching agreement, with each new study a specific contract is signed by all key parties, including the pharmacy, the sponsor, and CHDR.